wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/260-memorandum-from-williams-to-thompson.md

 ---
+doc_date: '1982-12-06'
+doc_num: 260
+doc_order: 260
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "260 Memorandum from Williams to Thompson"
+title: Memorandum from Williams to Thompson
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9129
 vol_id: 23
-doc_date: 1982-12-06
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 260 Memorandum from Williams to Thompson

-## Wellington, 6 December 1982
+Wellington, 6 December 1982

 **ANZCER: Name of the New Agreement**